 Noteholders may convert their 2026 Senior Notes at their option into shares of the Company's common stock in the following circumstances: (1) before the close of business on the business day immediately before September 1, 2026, noteholders have the right to convert their 2026 Senior Notes only upon the occurrence of certain events (e.g., if sale price per share of the Company's common stock exceeds 130% of the conversion price for a number of trading days; upon the occurrence of certain corporate events or distributions on the Company's common stock; if the Company calls the 2026 Senior Notes for redemption); and (2) from and after September 1, 2026, noteholders may convert their 2026 Senior Notes at any time at their election until the close of business on the second scheduled trading day immediately before the maturity date.
 The Company will settle conversions by paying or delivering, as applicable, cash, shares of its common stock or a combination of cash and shares of its common stock, at the Company's election.
-The 2026 Senior Notes are initially convertible into approximately 3,422,780 shares of the Company's common stock based on the initial conversion rate of 8.5038 shares of the Company's common stock per \$1,000 principal amount of the 2026 Senior Notes, which represents an initial conversion price of approximately \$117.59 per share of the Company's common stock.
+The 2026 Senior Notes are initially convertible into approximately 3,422,780 shares of the Company's common stock based on the initial conversion price of approximately \$117.59 per share of the Company's common stock.
 The conversion rate and conversion price are subject to customary adjustments upon the occurrence of certain events.
-Also, if certain corporate events that constitute a "Make-Whole Fundamental Change" (as defined in the 2026 Indenture) occur, then the conversion rate will, in certain circumstances, be increased for a specified period of time and is determined by reference to a make-whole table set forth in the 2026 Indenture.
+Also, if certain corporate events that constitute a "Make-Whole Fundamental Change" (as defined in the 2026 Indenture) occur, then the 2026 Indenture.
 However, in no event will the conversion rate be increased to an amount that exceeds 12.3304 shares of the Company's common stock per \$1,000 principal amount of 2026 Senior Notes.
 In addition, the holders of the 2026 Senior Notes may require the Company to repurchase the 2026 Senior Notes at a cash repurchase price equal to the principal amount of the 2026 Senior Notes plus accrued and unpaid interest following the occurrence of a "Fundamental Change" (as described in the 2026 Indenture).

-The 2026 Senior Notes will be redeemable, in whole or in part (subject to certain limitations described below), at the Company's option at any time, and from time to time, on or after December 6, 2024 and on or before the 41st scheduled trading day immediately before the maturity date, at a cash redemption price equal to the principal amount of the 2026 Senior Notes to be redeemed, plus accrued and unpaid interest, if any, to, but excluding, the redemption date, but only if certain liquidity conditions are satisfied and the last reported sale price per share of the Company's common stock exceeds 130% of the conversion price on (1) each of at least 20 trading days, whether or not consecutive, during the 30 consecutive trading days ending on, and including, the trading day immediately before the date the Company sends such notice.
-However, the Company may not redeem less than all of the outstanding 2026 Senior Notes unless at least \$100.0 million aggregate principal amount of 2026 Senior Notes are outstanding and not called for redemption as of the time the Company sends the related redemption notice.
-In addition, calling any 2026 Senior Notes for redemption will constitute a Make-Whole Fundamental Change with respect to the 2026 Senior Notes, in which case the conversion rate applicable to the conversion of that 2026 Senior Notes will be increased in certain circumstances if it is converted during the related redemption conversion period.
+The 2026 Senior Notes will be redeemable, in whole or in part (subject to certain limitations described below), at the Company's option at any time, and from time to time, on or after December 6, 2024 and on or before the 41st scheduled trading day immediately before the maturity date, at a cash redemption price equal to the principal amount of the 2026 Senior Notes to be redeemed, plus accrued and unpaid interest, if any, to, but excluding, the redemption date, but only if certain liquidity conditions are satisfied and the last reported sale price per share of the Company's common stock exceeds 130% of the conversion price on (1) each of at least 20 trading days, whether or not consecutive, during the 30 consecutive trading days ending on, and including, the trading day immediately before the date the Company sends the related redemption notice; and (2) the trading day immediately before the date the Company not redeem less than all of the outstanding 2026 Senior Notes unless at least \$100.0 million aggregate principal amount of 2026 Senior Notes for redemption will constitute a Make-Whole Fundamental Change with respect to the 2026 Senior Notes, in which case the conversion rate applicable to the conversion of that 2026 Senior Notes will be increased in certain circumstances if it is converted during the related redemption conversion period.